 Ev Evnen

-Ev is super into data, facilitation, being Jewish, and dogs.
+Ev is super into facilitation, education, being Jewish, and dogs.
 Let’s work together to leave the world a better place.

 Headshot 1.jpg